chrismhodgson/nextjs-pfrac/data/_pages/competitions/senior-winter-handicap.md

 | 5    |              |                    |         |
 | 6    |              |                    |         |

-[The route](https://pfrac.co.uk/static/images/maps/winter-handicap.png) is approximately 4½ miles long with about 600 feet of ascent.
+[The route](https://pfrac.co.uk/static/images/maps/winter-handicap.png) is approximately 4½ miles with about 600 feet of ascent.
 It starts from [Penistone Leisure Centre](https://maps.app.goo.gl/HVB75oP8BDZY4eDZ6) and runs up to the windmills, back to the main road, up Rockside and back to the leisure centre, or in reverse of this.
 Odd numbered races go in a clockwise direction (ie up Rockside first) and even numbered races go in an anti-clockwise direction (ie up the steps and past the Crystal Palace pub first).

 #### Results